WILMINGTON FAMILY LITERACY PROGRAM

 - A parent or parents who are low income and eligible for participation in an adult basic education program under the Adult Education and Family Literacy Act.

-- A child or children (from birth to age 12, inclusive) of any individual described in the previous paragraph and residing in the Christina School District.
-Families may continue participation in the program until all members of the family become ineligible for participation.
+- A child or children (from birth to age 12, inclusive) of any individual described in the previous paragraph and residing in the Wilmington area.
+Please be advised that families may continue participating in the program until all members of the family become ineligible for participation.

 - If a parent reaches his/her educational goal and exits the program, the child or children can continue in the program until the end of the program year.